-After Wernher von Braun’s Lutheran confirmation, he received a telescope as a gift from his mother and it was then when he began to love astronomy.
-When his family transferred residence to Berlin, he had caused a great disruption in one of the crowded streets after having attached and set fire to fireworks on his toy wagon.
-He drew his inspiration from the speed records made by Fritz von Opel and Max Valier.
-Apart from his curiosity with fireworks, he was a talented musician who played pieces by masters such as Bach and Beethoven from his memory.
-He learned how to play both the piano and cello while he was young and though he originally wanted to be a composer, he was destined for greatness in another field.
+The family moved to Berlin when he was an infant and after Wernher’s confirmation in the Lutheran Church, he received a telescope as a gift from his mother and this began his love of astronomy.
+In 1924, aged 12, Wernher caused a large disruption in a crowded street by attaching and setting off fireworks on his toy wagon.
+He was a talented musician who played pieces by masters such as Bach and Beethoven from memory.
+Wernher enjoyed music, learning how to play both the piano and cello while he was young and though he originally wanted to be a composer, he was destined for greatness in another field.

 His career can be divided into two main timelines; one where he worked for the Nazis, and the other when he was working for the United States.
-While working for the Nazis, Wernher von Braun became known as the leader of the “rocket team” who had developed the V-2 missile used by the Nazis in the World War II.
+While working for the Nazis, von Braun became known as the leader of the “rocket team” who developed the V-2 missile used in World War II.
 Scholars still have discussions about his involvement in the manufacturing of these ballistic missiles which were supposedly products of forced labor in the factory known as Mittelwerk.

 The V-2 first flew in October of 1942.
-However, in 1945, it became clear to Wernher von Braun how Germany wouldn’t win against the Allied forces and this made him begin his plans for where he would be after the war.
-Before the Allies captured their V-2 rocket complex, it was von Braun who had planned his surrender along with 500 rocket scientists he had been working with on the project.
-He had also surrendered test vehicles as well as plans for other rockets to the Americans.
+However, by late 1944, it became clear to von Braun that Germany could not defeat the Allied forces, so he made plans for his future after the war.
+Before the Allies captured their V-2 rocket complex, von Braun had surrendered along with 500 rocket scientists who had also been working on the project.
+He also surrendered test vehicles and plans for other rockets to the Americans.

 Despite his involvement with the losing side in World War II, von Braun along with the other rocket specialists had successful careers working for the United States government.
 In June 1945, he along with this other specialists, were transferred to America.